mbedard0/players-io/README.md

 <h2>Next Steps</h2>
 <ul>
-  <li>Display and link authors to their comments on message boards.</li>
-  <li>Show the teams of games commented on on users' profiles</li>
   <li>Allow users to save teams and all their players to watch.</li>
   <li>List dates on games index view.</li>
   <li>Improve readability of dates.</li>